CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Speed with a local server (Speedtest.net):

 These are the results of a speedtest.net test conducted while we were connected to the fastest CyberGhost VPN server in our home country.
-As you can see, the ping is about the same, but the down and uploading speeds have changed.
-The download speed has decreased and the upload speed has increased a little bit.
+As you can see, the ping has slightly increased, although the difference is minimal.
+The download speed has decreased.
+Still, this is a very good result.
+The upload speed has dropped by over 50%, which is quite a decrease.

 Speed with a USA server (Speedtest.net):

 Our connection reached the following speeds when we tested the fastest CyberGhost server in the US.
-The ping skyrocketed, and the download speed has taken quite a dive.
+You might want to use these servers if you want to watch the American Netflix from anywhere in the world.
+For us, the ping skyrocketed, which can be annoying while gaming.
+Both the download and upload speeds have taken quite a dive.
 If you live closer to the USA than us, you will very likely reach even better speed results than this, since the distance between you and the server will be much smaller than it is for us.
-Surprisingly, the upload speed has actually increased.
+With these results, CyberGhost became the fourth fastest VPN in this category.

 Please note: these results do not mean that the quality of the American servers is worse than that of our local servers.
 It just shows that servers far away from you affect your speed more than servers that are close by.
 The American servers are still of a very good quality and are perfect for watching American Netflix.